ashutoshmjain/gita/src/practiceAndSkills.md

 This brings us to the concept of "purpose."
 We often define purpose as a future state or an accomplishment we must chase.
 This is `Sakaam Yazna`—action performed with a desired outcome in mind.
 While not inherently bad, the Gita suggests it is not the optimal path to peace and knowledge.

-Instead, consider "purpose" as a complete focus on the righteous actions required of you in your present situation.
+Instead, consider "purpose" as a complete focus on the actions required of you in your present situation - to train your mind.
 It is a shift in vantage from "where should I be?" to "what does this moment ask of me?"
 Millions of choices have led you to where you are now.
 Purpose is not about changing yourself into someone else; it is about realizing who you are through mindful action in your current reality.

 The ignorant and the wise may perform the same actions, but their motivations differ.
 Krishna explains:

-> *"The way ignorant people, attached to outcomes, perform their duties with passion, the learned must do the same for the greater good, but without any attachment."*
+> *"The way ignorant people, attached to outcomes, perform their duties with passion, the learned must do the same for the greater good (evolution), but without any attachment."*

 ### Knowing Yourself Through Action